About the Author of the Blogsite, Not the Author of the Bible::

 2 Kings 2:1-25 2 Kings [in Smaller Chunks]

-It [happened,] when the Lord [wanted to] take Elijah up to heaven by a whirlwind, that Elijah went with Elisha, from Gilgal.
-Elijah said to Elisha, I pray that you [wait] here; for the Lord has sent me to Bethel.
+It [happened,] when the Lord [wanted to] take Elijah up into heaven by a whirlwind, that Elijah went with Elisha, from Gilgal.
+And Elijah said to Elisha, I pray [that] you [wait] here; for the Lord [has] sent me to BethEl.

-Elijah said to Elisha, I pray that you [wait] here; for the Lord has sent me to Jericho.
-And [Elisha] said, As the Lord lives & your soul lives, I will not leave you.
+And Elisha said, [Yes,] I know it; hold your peace.
+And Elijah said to Elisha, I pray [that] you [wait] here; for the Lord has sent me to Jericho.
+And [Elisha] said, As the Lord [Lives,] & as your soul [lives,] I will not leave you.
 So they came to Jericho.

-And the sons of the prophets that were [in] Jericho came & said to Elisha, Don't you know the Lord will take away your master from you today?
-[Elisha] answered, Yes, I know it; hold your peace.
+And the sons of the prophets, [who] were [in] Jericho came, & said to Elisha, [Don't] you know that the Lord will take away your master, [in charge,] from you today?
+And [Elisha] answered, [Yes,] I know it; hold your peace.

-And 50 of the sons of the prophets went & stood by [the] Jordan [River] to [watch far away].
-And Elijah took his [cloak] & wrapped it together & [struck] the waters & they were [parted to opposite sides,] so the two went [across the Jordan] on dry ground.
+And 50 men of the sons of the prophets went, & stood by [the] Jordan [River] to [watch far away.]
+And Elijah took his [cloak,] & wrapped it together, & [struck] the waters, & they were [parted to opposite sides,] so that [the] two went [across] [the Jordan River] on dry ground.

-When they had [crossed] over, Elijah said to Elisha, Ask what I shall do for you, before I'm taken away from you.
-Elisha said, I pray that you, let a double portion of your spirit be upon me.
-[Elijah] said, You ask a [difficult] thing: [but] if you see me when I'm taken up from you, it shall be [done].
+And it [happened,] when they had [crossed] over, Elijah said to Elisha, Ask what I shall do for you, before [I'm] taken away from you.
+And Elisha said, I pray [that] you, let a double portion of your spirit be upon me.
+And [Elijah] said, You [have] asked a [difficult] thing: [but] if you see me when I'm taken from you, it shall be [done] to you.

-[But] if you don't see me, it won't be so.
-It [happened] as they still went on & talked, that behold, there appeared a chariot of fire & horses of fire & [separated] them.
-And Elijah went up [in] a whirlwind into heaven.
+But if [you don't see me,] it [won't] be so.
+And it [happened,] as they still went on, & talked, that [Elisha] [saw] a chariot of fire, & horses of fire appeared there, & [separated] them.
+And Elijah went up into heaven by a whirlwind.

-Elisha saw it & cried [out,] My Father, My Father, the chariot of Israel & [its] horses.
-[Elisha no longer saw Elijah].
-[Elisha] took hold of his own clothes & [tore] them in 2 pieces.
+And Elisha saw it, & he cried [out,] My Father, my Father, the chariot of Israel, & the horsemen [of it.]
+And [Elisha no longer saw Elijah.]
+And [Elisha] took hold of his own clothes, & [tore] them in 2 pieces.

-[Elisha] took up [Elijah's cloak] that fell from him & went back & stood by the bank of [the] Jordan.
-[Then, Elisha] took [Elijah's cloak] that fell from him & [struck] the waters & said, Where is the Lord God of Elijah?
+[Elisha] also took up [Elijah's cloak] that fell from him, & went back, & stood by the bank of [the] Jordan.
+[Then, Elisha] took [Elijah's cloak] [that he had used to] [strike] the waters, that [had] [fallen] [down] from him, & [Elisha] said, Where is the Lord God of Elijah?

-When [Elisha struck] the waters, they were parted [to opposite sides] & Elisha went [across].
-When the sons of the prophets of Jericho, who were watching, saw him, they said, The spirit of Elijah [rests] on Elisha.
+And when [Elisha] had also [struck] the waters, they [were] parted [to opposite sides,] & Elisha went [across.]
+And when the sons of the prophets, [who watched in] Jericho, saw him, they said, The spirit of Elijah [rests] on Elisha.

-They came to [greet Elisha] & bowed to the ground [in front of] him & said, [Look,] there are 50 strong men, with [us,] your servants.
-We pray that you let them go [search] for your master [in case] the Spirit of the Lord took him up & [threw him] upon some mountain or into some valley.
+And they came to [greet Elisha,] & bowed themselves to the ground [in front of] him.
+And they said to him, [Look] now, there [are] 50 strong men, with [us,] your servants.
+We pray [that] you let them go [search for] your master, lest [perhaps] the [Holy] Spirit of the Lord [has] taken him up, & [threw him] upon some mountain, or into some valley.

-[Elisha,] said, You shall not send [them].
-When they urged [Elisha' until he was ashamed, he said, Send [them].
-They searched for 3 days, but didn't [find Elijah].
-[Elisha waited] in Jericho & when they [returned, Elisha] said to them, Didn't I [tell you not to go]?
+And [Elisha,] said, You shall not send [them.]
+And when they urged [Elisha until] he was ashamed, he said, Send [them.]
+Therefore, they sent 50 men, & they [searched] 3 days, but [didn't find Elijah.]
+And ([Elisha waited in] Jericho,) & when they [returned to Elisha] he said to them, [Didn't] I say to you, [Don’t] go?

-The men of the city said to Elisha, I pray that you [see] the [this pleasant] city is [well situated], as my lord sees; but the water is [bad] & the ground is barren [& can't grow crops].
-[Elisha] said, Pult salt [in it].
+And the men of the city said to Elisha, [Look,] I pray [that] you, [see] this city is pleasantly situated, like] as my lord [sees;] but the water is [bad,] & the ground [is] barren, [a.k.a. can’t grow crops.]
+And [Elisha] said, Bring me a new [jar,] & put salt [in it.]

-They brought [salt] to him & Elisha went to the spring & [threw] salt in there & said, The Lord says [this,] I have healed these waters & there shall no [longer] be any death or barren land.
-So, the waters were healed unto this day, according to the saying of Elisha [that] he spoke.
+And they brought it to him, & Elisha went [out] to the [water] spring, & [threw] the salt in there, & said, The Lord [says this,] I have healed these waters; & there shall [no longer] be anymore: death or barren land from [there.]
+So, the waters were healed unto this day, according to the saying of Elisha [that] he [spoke.]

-[Elisha] went up from [there] into Bethel.
-As he was going by the [road, youths] came out of the city & mocked [harassed] him & said to [Elisha,] Go up, you bald [headed man;] go up, you bald [man].
+And [Elisha] went up from [there, all the way to] BethEl.
+And as he was going up by the [road, youths] came out of the city, & mocked, [a.k.a. harassed,] him, & said to [Elisha,] Go up, you bald [headed] [man;] go up, you bald [headed] [man.]

-[Elisha] turned back & looked [at] them & cursed them in the name of the Lord.
-And there came [out] of the [woods,] 2 [mother] bears & [tore] 42 [of the] children.
-[Elisha] went from [there] to Mount Carmel & from [there] he returned to Samaria.
+And [Elisha] turned back, & looked [at] them, & cursed them in the Name of the Lord.
+And there came out of the [woods,] 2 [mother] bears & [tore] 42 [of the] children.
+And [Elisha] went from [there] to Mount Carmel, & from [there] he returned to Samaria.